What are video requests?

-Why did I receive this email?
+Why did I receive a video request?

-- Share Videos
+- Share Videos without Reviewing

 - Take No Action